Why Would You Use An elearning Library?

 • Cost-effective

 An elearning content library replaces the need to ‘bring in’ training.
 It’s a multimedia experience that allows your learners to access ‘bitesize’ learning wherever and whenever suits them.
-Learners that require time to browse materials more than one can do so, obliterating the idea that learning is stressful.
+Learners that require time to browse materials more than once can do so, obliterating the idea that learning is stressful.